-This irony of suffering a fate of your own doing is a pattern repeated in scripture.
-Speaking of how the devil and his supporters will be thwarted in the last days, Nephi prophesied:
+This promise has special relevance to our day.
+Speaking of how the devil and his supporters will be thwarted in the fulness of times, Nephi prophesied:

-And that great pit, which hath been digged for [the saints of God], … yea, that great pit which hath been digged for the destruction of men shall be filled by those who digged it, unto their utter destruction.
+That great pit, which hath been digged for [the saints of God], … yea, that great pit which hath been digged for the destruction of men shall be filled by those who digged it, unto their utter destruction…

 And the blood of that great and abominable church, which is the whore of all the earth, shall turn upon their own heads; for they shall war among themselves, and the sword of their own hands shall fall upon their own heads, and they shall be drunken with their own blood.